viv3k19/Testimonial_DocumentParser_Implementation/using_LlamaParse/README.md

 # Document Parser Using LlamaParse

-This project demonstrates how to use **LlamaParse**, a document parsing library, to extract text and images from PDF files.
+This notebook demonstrates how to use **LlamaParse**, a document parsing library, to extract text and images from PDF files.
 It leverages Anthropic APIs for embedding and multimodal processing.

 ## Table of Contents